jasonRsheetz/cs3060-assn5/README.md

 Push changes to GitHub (perhaps working on a branch)
 git push

+Push a new branch into into GitHub
+git push -u origin NAMEBRANCH

 Perhaps a branch is ready to join Master (assuming: working from current branch)
 git checkout NAMEBRANCH
 git merge master